bluegreen-labs/daymetr/cran-comments.md

 I have read and agree to the the CRAN policies at: http://cran.r-project.org/web/packages/policies.html

-## test environments, local, CI and r-hub
+## local, github actions and r-hub

 - Ubuntu 22.04 install on R 4.2.2
 - Ubuntu 20.04 on github actions (devel / release)